lgalarno/CRISPR_Screening_Protocols_3/README.md

 parameters:

-Flag	Description	Default

--o	Output csv file with names for target genes, spacer sequences, spacer orientations, chromosome locations, cleavage site locations, off-target scores, and oligo library sequences in columns from left to right	final_guides.csv
+-o	Output csv file with names for target genes, spacer sequences, spacer orientations, chromosome locations, cleavage site locations, off-target scores, and oligo library sequences in columns from left to right,	default:final_guides.csv

--i	Prefix of input genome 2bit file	hg38
+-i	Prefix of input genome 2bit file,	default:hg38

--g	Target genes csv file with the gene name, chromosome, start of the targeted region, and end of the targeted region in columns from left to right	genes.csv
+-g	Target genes csv file with the gene name, chromosome, start of the targeted region, and end of the targeted region in columns from left to right,	default:genes.csv

--gc	Minimum GC content required for an sgRNA spacer sequence	25
+-gc	Minimum GC content required for an sgRNA spacer sequence,	default:25

--s	Minimum spacing required between cleavage sites of sgRNAs targeting the same genomic region	20
+-s	Minimum spacing required between cleavage sites of sgRNAs targeting the same genomic region,	default:20

--n	Maximum number of guides selected targeting each gene in the target genes csv file	3
+-n	Maximum number of guides selected targeting each gene in the target genes csv file,	default:3

--db	Use an existing off-target database constructed from a previous custom library design for a new library	False
+-db	Use an existing off-target database constructed from a previous custom library design for a new library, default:False

--gecko or -sam	Specify the type of library and add the respective flanking sequences to the spacers for the oligo library synthesis
+-gecko or -sam	Specify the type of library and add the respective flanking sequences to the spacers for the oligo library synthesis, default: none

 ##### design_targeted_library

 parameters:

-Flag	Description	Default

--o	Output csv file with names for target genes, corresponding spacer sequences, and oligo library sequences in columns from left to right	oligos.csv
+-o	Output csv file with names for target genes, corresponding spacer sequences, and oligo library sequences in columns from left to right,	default:oligos.csv

--l	Annotated library csv file with names in the first column and corresponding spacer sequences in the second column	annotated_library.csv
+-l	Annotated library csv file with names in the first column and corresponding spacer sequences in the second column,	default:annotated_library.csv

--g	Target genes csv file with names of target genes	target_genes.csv
+-g	Target genes csv file with names of target genes,	target_genes.csv

--gecko or -sam	Specify the type of library and add the respective flanking sequences to the spacers for the oligo library synthesis
+-gecko or -sam	Specify the type of library and add the respective flanking sequences to the spacers for the oligo library synthesis, default: none

 ##### count_spacers